kubra-sen/vbo_proje/README.md

 # vbo_proje
-This is project for VBO certification
+This is a project for VBO certification